 Mom: “if you get then who will take care of you?”

 Dad: “You can go and visit some temples around the country, right!
 Why waste your time on those useless beaches and the garbage that is spread around?”

 With a certain degree of emotional setback and some extraordinary convincing skills, I managed to make them agree on this plan.
 Even Sumit also had to go through the same kind of interrogation, and fortunately, his parents also agreed.

 So, we were all set to plan and book for the journey now.
-The plan goes like; it would be a 3-day 2-night trip.
+The plan goes like this; it would be a 3-day 2-night trip.
 In these three days, we would cover North Goa and South Goa separately each day.
 Now accordingly, we listed certain places to visit, hotels to stay, and book train tickets.
 Also, we had to list down do’s and don’ts to be followed and things to carry along with our usual clothes.